Estadio Nacional Julio Martínez Prádanos: History

-The stadium was built on former farmland, donated in 1918 by farmer Jose Domingo Cañas.
-The first sporting event in the new stadium took place on 3 December 1938, with a friendly game between the Chilean club Colo-Colo and Brazilian club São Cristóvão.
-Colo-Colo won 6–3.
+The stadium was built on former farmland, donated in 1918 by landowner and philanthropist Jose Domingo Cañas.
+The first sporting event in the new stadium took place on 3 December 1938, with a friendly game between the Chilean club Colo-Colo and Brazilian club São Cristóvão, with the former winning 6–3.

 It has hosted all matches of the 1941, 1945 and 1955 South American Football Championships, and several matches of the 1991 and 2015 Copa América.

 The stadium hosted the final stages of the 1959 World Basketball Championship.
 It was held outdoors because the intended venue, the Metropolitan Indoor Stadium, was not ready in time.

 In the early 1960s, under the government of Jorge Alessandri, the stadium was expanded to host the 1962 FIFA World Cup.
-The main change was that the velodrome that surrounded the stadium was replaced by galleries, thereby increasing its original capacity to around 95,000.
+The main modification was replacing the velodrome that surrounded the stadium with galleries, thereby increasing its capacity to around 95,000.

 The stadium hosted group stage games between Italy, West Germany, Switzerland and Chile, including a notoriously ill-tempered and violent clash between Italy and Chile which became known as the Battle of Santiago.
-Also held at the ground were a quarter-final, a semi-final, the third place play-off, and the final, in which Brazil was crowned world champions for the second time.
+A quarter-final, a semi-final, the third place play-off, and the final were also held at the ground, where Brazil was crowned world champions for the second time.
 In the third-place play-off, Chile defeated Yugoslavia 1–0, marking the team's greatest success in international football.

 Today, the ground serves as the home field for both the national team and the first-division club Universidad de Chile.
 It also hosts non-sporting events, such as political celebrations, charity events and concerts.

-The stadium has been used since 1995 as the final leg of the Telethon with Don Francisco, a 28-hour telecast.
-The stadium holds up to 100,000 people for this annual event with the Jumbotron showing the required amount to reach the goal and its current donation.
+The stadium had been used since 1995 as the final leg of the Teletón with Don Francisco, a 28-hour telecast.
+The stadium holds up to 100,000 people for this annual event with the Jumbotron showing the required amount required to reach the goal and the current donation level.
 Exceptions were in 2014 and 2020; the first one was canceled due to bad weather conditions and the second due to the protection after the social outbreak.

-On July 5, 2008, the stadium was officially renamed Estadio Nacional Julio Martínez Prádanos, in honor of a recently deceased sports journalist.
+On July 5, 2008, the stadium was officially renamed Estadio Nacional Julio Martínez Prádanos, in honor of Julio Martínez, a Chilean sports commentator specializing in football who had a long career in the written press, radio and television, who had died in January of the same year.